Directive on adapting non-contractual civil liability rules to artificial intelligence (Artificial Intelligence Liability Directive)

 Summary

 The AI Liability Directive introduces new rules specific to damages caused by AI systems intending to ensure that persons harmed by AI systems enjoy the same level of protection as persons harmed by other technologies in the EU.
-The new Directive is closely related to the AI Act published in April 2021, filling in some of the gaps regarding liability for the use of AI systems.
+The new Directive is closely related to the AI Act, filling in some of the gaps regarding liability for the use of AI systems.

 Scope